trulfos/bitbucket-tagger/README.md

 Start Bamboo by running `atlas-run`.
 To quickly reload the plugin, run `atlas-package` from another terminal.

+Contributions in the form of pull requests, suggestions or bug reports are very welcome.

 ## License
 This plugin is released under the MIT license.
 See the LICENSE file for the entire license.